NeoGranular/lanyon/_posts/2016-08-10-martial-god-chapter-01-29.md

 published: true
 layout: post
 has_book: true
-title: "Chapter 29 - Water And Fire Mutual Restrain."
+title: "Chapter 29 - Xiantian Battle Skill."
 book:
   number: 1
   title: "What Is A Genius"